KlaytonHutchins/klaytonhutchins.github.io/SD/javascript/xhr/ansyncAndTheEventLoop/eventLoop.md

+---
+layout: default
-## Heap, Call Stack, Task Queue, and Event Loop
+title: Heap, Call Stack, Task Queue, and Event Loop
+---
 Unlike many other C based languages, JavaScript is single-threaded.
 While multi-threading is possible, it usually isn't necessary despite JavaScript's thorough use of async functions.
 This is made possible by a unique runtime environment involving something called the 'Event Loop'.

 This is a visual representation of the JavaScript runtime: